 Under IFRS 8, major customers are those that account for greater than 10% of the Company's consolidated revenues.
-For the three months ended March 31, 2024 and 2023, the Company had one major customer in the Manufacturing segment that accounted for 42% and 37%, respectively, of the Company's consolidated revenue.
+For the three months ended March 31, 2025, the Company had no major customer representing greater than 10% of consolidated revenues.
+For the three months ended March 31, 2024, the Company had one major customer in the Manufacturing segment that accounted 42% of the Company's consolidated revenues.